chocolate-doom/chocolate-doom/README.md

 **Improvements**

  * Joystick jump button can now be assigned, contributed by Jeff Green.
- * Crispy's own WAD autoload mechanism has been replaced by Choco's one, autoloading files from `doom-all` subdirectory of config directory.
  * Item position in Crispness menu is now remembered as well as in the rest of Doom menu, fixing the non-Doominess spotted by JNechaevsky.
  * Ambiguity in music backend name `Native MIDI` pointed out by pmjdebruijn has been eliminated, now it reads `MIDI/MP3/OGG/FLAC`.
  * Automap colors for different things (visible with IDDT) have been figured out by Zodomaniac: orange for projectiles, including Lost Souls, and dark gold for shootable things like barrels.